ucsc/site-campus-climate/campus-impacts/graduate-student-strikers.md

 ---
 layout: page
-title: "Graduate Student Strikers"
+title: "FAQ: Graduate Student Strikers"
 description: |
   The current teaching strike, while not widespread, has had a profound and negative impact on the mission of our school.
 Learn more about how the teaching strike is affecting our undergraduate students, our staff, and the safety of our campus.
+tags: "impacts"
-related: true
+sidebar: true
 ---

 <details>